iCrawl/eslint-config-aqua/README.md

 }
 ```

-Using the vue extended config will require you to additionally install `eslint-plugin-vue` and `babel-eslint`
+Using the Vue extended config will require you to additionally install `eslint-plugin-vue` and `babel-eslint`

 ```bash
 yarn add -D babel-eslint eslint-plugin-vue